List of countries and territories where French is an official language: Countries

-This table shows the total populations of the countries, not the number of French speakers (some of these countries such as Canada have a majority that do not speak French).
+This table shows the total populations of the countries, not the number of French speakers – most of these countries have a majority that do not speak French.

 Dependent entities

-Note: Réunion, Guadeloupe, Martinique, French Guiana and Mayotte are classified as overseas regions of France and are thus not a part of this list.
+Note: Réunion, Guadeloupe, Martinique, French Guiana and Mayotte are classified as overseas departments and regions of France and are thus not a part of this list.
+While not de jure official, the U.S. states of Louisiana and Maine recognize the usage of French in law, governance, and commerce and allow state services and publicly funded education in the language, rendering it de facto official alongside English.